sts10/sts10.github.io/_posts/2020-12-30-rust-find-map.markdown

 In the contrived example above, we try sending `initial + 2` to `sub_five_from`, then try `initial + 4`, then `initial + 12`.
 We have `get_result` only return something if `sub_five_from` returns a `Some`.
 So if `sub_five_from(initial + 2)` returns `None`, we move on to `sub_five_from(initial + 4)` and see if that returns a `Some`.

 Now, this `get_result` function as written above works, but I couldn't [help but wonder](https://www.vulture.com/2013/03/carrie-sex-city-couldnt-help-but-wonder.html) if there was a more Rust-y way to do what I needed to do; for example, maybe using a `match` statement.

-The problem I was confronting seemed to me to be a pretty common one.
-And if it wasn't, maybe that's because Rust, in it's wisdom, was trying to push me toward setting up these two functions differently.
+Given that I'm not trying to do anything _too_ strange here, I kind of figure that the problem I'm confronting might be a pretty common one.
+Which means that, in investigating it further, either I'd learn about some cool Rust feature _or_ maybe some alternate setup for these functions.

 ## Toward more concise solutions